-\All general education courses with and asterisk and all major courses must be passed with at least a "C" grade.
+^{}All general education courses with and asterisk and all major courses must be passed with at least a "C" grade.
 This program will be offered through the on ground and online delivery mode.
+Course weeks may vary depending on the program offering, which has a total length of approximately 80 weeks.